nxtdxve/todolist/README.md

 ```
 ## Tests

-Test conditions and results are in their corresponding file
+Test conditions and results are in their corresponding files
 ```python
   Tests  :  testfälle
   results:  testprotokoll
 ```